-Let's open our Bibles tonight and look together to the fifteenth chapter of Romans, Romans chapter 15.
+Let's open our Bibles tonight and look together to the 15th chapter of Romans, Romans chapter 15.
 And I want us to look at verses 7 through 13 which really are the closing of the main argument of this epistle.
-From chapter 15 verse 14 to the end of chapter 16 is like a postscript.
+From chapter 15, verse 14 to the end of chapter 16 is like a postscript.
 Some additional things are added.
 The major argument really comes to its climax here in the passage before us.

 The unfolding of that gospel then begins in chapter 1 verse 18 and the first section, 1:18 to 3:20, discusses sin.
 The first word of the gospel is the bad news that all have sinned and come short of the glory of God.
-Then in chapter 3 verse 21 clear to the end of chapter 11, chapter 11 verse 36, all of that is about salvation from sin in all of its richness and all of its implications.
-Then beginning in chapter 12 verse 1 and running to chapter 15 verse 13, the practical out-working of that inward salvation.
+Then in chapter 3, verse 21 clear to the end of chapter 11, chapter 11, verse 36, all of that is about salvation from sin in all of its richness and all of its implications.
+Then beginning in chapter 12, verse 1 and running to chapter 15, verse 13, the practical out-working of that inward salvation.
 And we're in the section now then on practical Christian living in response to the saving work of Christ.

-Now in this section on practical Christian living, we have talked about the Christian's focus on the Lord, chapter 12 verses 1 and 2, our relation to the Lord as Christians; chapter 12 verses 3 to 8, our relation to other believers in terms of using our spiritual gifts; chapter 12 verse 9 to 21, our relation to everybody and he sums up all kinds of relationships there; chapter 13 verses 1 through 7, our relation to the government; chapter 13:8 to 10, the primacy of love; and then chapter 13:11 to 14, the importance of time...the importance of time.
+Now in this section on practical Christian living, we have talked about the Christian's focus on the Lord, chapter 12 verses 1 and 2, our relation to the Lord as Christians; chapter 12 verses 3 to 8, our relation to other believers in terms of using our spiritual gifts; chapter 12 verse 9 to 21, our relation to everybody and he sums up all kinds of relationships there; chapter 13 verses 1 through 7, our relation to the government; chapter 13:8 to 10, the primacy of love; and then chapter 13:11 to 14, the importance of time, the importance of time.
 He says the night is far spent, the day is at hand.
 So, we're to have then a cultivated proper relationship to God, to other believers, to everybody, to the government.
 It is to be permeated with love and it is to be done immediately because the time is far spent.

 Then in chapter 14 we saw, beginning at verse 1 and running all the way to verse 13 of chapter 15, he discusses the relationship of strong and weak Christians.
 And with that he sums up his discussion of salvation and its implications.

 Now in this lengthy section to which we look again, chapter 14:1 to 15:13, he gives four principles to govern the relationships between strong and weak Christians.
 Number one is to receive one another with understanding, chapter 14 verses 1 to 12, to receive one another with understanding.
-Number two, build up one another without offending, build up one another without offending, chapter 14 verse 13 through 23.
+Number two: Build up one another without offending.
+Build up one another without offending, chapter 14 verse 13 through 23.
 Then the third principle for relations between strong and weak is to please one another with Christ as our example, that in chapter 15:1 through 7.
 And then overlapping verse 7, the final section, rejoice with one another in the plan of God, verses 7 through 13.
 Now that gives you just a brief overview of the book.

-We come then to the final section of the final issue before a postscript closes off this great epistle.
+We come then...then to the final section of the final issue before a postscript closes off this great epistle.
 And in finally discussing the relation of strong and weak believers, he says we ought to rejoice with one another in the plan of God.
 In other words, it ought to be the concern of all believers not to struggle with each other, not to have division, not to have chaos, not to have hassles with each other, but to accept each other, to embrace each other because this is the plan of God.

 And we should rejoice that it includes all of us.
-And again, this final section--verses 7 to 13--emphasizes the intended character of the church, that it is all of us being one in Jesus Christ, whether we're weak or strong, whether we're Jew or Gentile, we are all to be loved and accepted and embraced as one in Christ.
+And again, this final section, verses 7 to 13, emphasizes the intended character of the church, that it is all of us being one in Jesus Christ, whether we're weak or strong, whether we're Jew or Gentile, we are all to be loved and accepted and embraced as one in Christ.

-Now this final call for unity among weak and strong, this call for rejoicing together, you'll notice that emphasis here, verse 10 rejoice, verse 11 praise the Lord, this emphasis on praise and rejoicing because of the blending together of Jew and Gentile sums up Paul's argument regarding the weak and the strong.
+Now this final call for unity among weak and strong, this call for rejoicing together — you'll notice that emphasis here, verse 10 rejoice, verse 11 praise the Lord — this emphasis on praise and rejoicing because of the blending together of Jew and Gentile sums up Paul's argument regarding the weak and the strong.
 In order for us to look at it with understanding, I want us to see three features: the basic instruction, the biblical illustrations and what I'll call for the sake of alliteration, the benedictory intercession.

 Now before we look at them in specifics, just a general perspective.
 The call of this passage is a call for rejoicing that God in His saving plan has brought all of us together, Jew and Gentile, weak and strong, and made us one body in Christ.